joshHug/LeidenITP/labs/extra_exercises.md

 ### zip (easy)

 Open zip.py, here you will implement `zip`.
 Zip can interleave iterables together into a generator (list) with tuples that contain the i'th element from each iterable.
-Zip is very useful function when you want to create a dictionary from to lists or want to loop over two or more lists at the same time.
+Zip is a very useful function when you want to create a dictionary from two lists or want to loop over two or more lists at the same time.

 Examples of zip:
 ```python